Patrick A. Trottier

 During this time, I began to notice that ‘change’ happened every day, that change seemed natural and constant, that change had its ebb and flows.
 I also observed that the approaches to ‘managing change’ were cumbersome processes of ‘planned change’ or ‘event change’ initiatives focused on the future, or the past, while real change was happening in the present.

-Maybe we need to think differently about change?
+Maybe we need to think differently about change itself?

 - Maybe we have to think differently about change – a different mental and emotional framework.

-- Maybe we have to understand change before we can better influence, move with, or adapt to change.
+- Maybe we have to understand the dynamics of change before we can better influence, move with, or adapt to change.

-This goes to the heart of our work in developing the framework and platform in regards to an Emergent Organizational Development and Change (EODC)® approach.
+This questions go to the heart of our work in developing the framework and platform in regards to an Emergent Organizational Development and Change (EODC)® approach.

 What Is Emergent Organizational Development and Change (EODC)®?

-We know that organizations today are facing a significant increase in the rate of change and greater complexities in the issues, opportunities and challenges they face as regional and global growth is demanded.
+We know that organizations today are facing a significant increase in the rate of change and greater complexities in the issues, opportunities and challenges they face as regional and global growth and complexities are demanded.
+In addition, disruptors such as COVID, climate change, limiting resources, novel current and future technologies, and changing global economic and social patterns call for innovative 21st Century types and forms of organizations.

 The purpose of Emergent Organizational Development and Change (EODC)® is to help create the conditions for organizations to conquer the complexities and the rates of change in the 21st Century.